 It’s no secret: Google isn’t a big fan of affiliate websites.
 Look at it from their point of view.
 They’re trying to rank the site with the best information.
 An affiliate site’s primary purpose is selling a product, so they know you’re going to be saying damn well anything to get people to click on those affiliate links.
-Which I’m sure if far off the mark from “quality content.”
+Which is likely far off the mark from “quality content.”

 Leaving your affiliate links looking how they usually do (i.e.: long and sloppy) is a dead giveaway that you’re an affiliate.
 Not only to Google, but to your visitors as well.
 If you site is a “unbiased” product review site, you’ll lose credibility when a reader sees that you’re directly making money off the product you reviewed.